ASquidboi/asquidboi/README.md

 ## Quote of the Day*

-> "I have a plan Arthur, i just need $2 trillion in taxpayer dollars"
+> "Ah, that appears to be on fire"
 > <br>
->  -Dutch
+>  -Me

 <sub> *not actually daily </sub>